This is a quick blog post which I’ll hopefully come back to, and go into more detail.

 - Why might someone need your product or service?

-- When can they get it?
-(When are you open, can they order online, can they book an appointment)
+- When can your customers get it?
+(When are you open, can people order online, can they book an appointment)

 You can go into as much or as little detail as you like, but make sure this information is clearly included on your home page.
 You can also use this approach on your services pages.